Western Zhou: Early histories

 Texts transmitted from the Warring States period relate traditions from the Western Zhou period.

 The "Discourses of Zhou" chapter of the Guoyu includes speeches claimed to be from the time of King Mu onward.

 The Zuo Zhuan is primarily concerned with the Spring and Autumn period, but contains many references to events in the preceding Western Zhou period.

-The Bamboo Annals provides a wealth of attractive detail, often varying from other sources, but its transmission history presents many problems.
+The Bamboo Annals provides a wealth of detail, often varying from other sources, but its transmission history presents many problems.

 The original text was a chronicle of the state of Wei buried in a royal tomb in the early 3rd century BC and recovered in the late 3rd century AD, but lost before the Song dynasty.

 Two versions exist today: an "ancient text" assembled from quotations in other works and a fuller "current text" that Qian Daxin pronounced a forgery but some scholars believe contains authentic material.

 The standard account is found in the "Basic Annals of Zhou", chapter 4 of the Historical Records compiled by the Han dynasty historian Sima Qian.

 This account is a synthesis of earlier sources, relying most heavily on the Book of Documents for the early kings and the Guoyu for early ancestors and the middle and late Western Zhou period.

 Sima Qian's depiction of the entire Zhou dynasty as eight centuries of decline from its idealized founders has shaped views of the dynasty from his time until the present day.